-I would like to ask all of our students to please stand, face your loved ones here and online, and give them a round of applause for all that they have done to help you reach this special moment in your lives and education.
+I would like to ask all of our students to please stand for a moment.
+Students, please give your loved ones here and online a standing round of applause for all that they have done to help you reach this special moment in your lives and education.